 Having taken a tough line on crime and littering, this is a city state that is clean, efficient and safe.

 While that may be good news for the expat or visiting business person, Singapore has generally been regarded as ‘Asia-lite’ or a bit too bland to bother visiting when you could get a more vibrant and edgy experience by traveling to Hong Kong, Bangkok or Shanghai.

 Having been to Australia to visit family and friends (which happened to coincide with Mardi Gras celebrations in Sydney), I was looking to delay my return to wintry London for a little longer and so opted to break up the flight with a few days in Singapore.
 My expectations were low – all I needed was a nice hotel with a pool for a bit of ‘me-time’.

-I was traveling with my photographer friend Tristan who loves a bit of five-star action, so we opted for the newish Marina Bay Sands.
+I was traveling with my photographer friend Tristan who loves a bit of five-star action, so we opted for Marina Bay Sands.
 This is a massive casino and shopping complex with three enormous towers defining the Singapore skyline.
 The hook?
 They have a roof-top infinity pool that spans the three towers – genius.

 Marina Bay Sands (or ‘MBS’ as the locals refer to it) has it’s own station on the efficient and easy-to-use MRT subway system, so when we did manage to drag ourselves away from the spectacular views of the roof-top pool, exploring the city was easy (plus cabs are inexpensive if you’re feeling a bit too weary to walk).

 It’s a long time since I’ve been to Singapore and I was impressed by what we found.

 The bustling food markets of Tekka Market in Little India offered plenty of excitement for adventurous taste buds, and the myriad of discount electronics stores in nearby Sim Lim Square could keep a gadget-geek boy entertained for hours.